MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/compstui/index.md

 # Compstui.h header

 ## -description

-This header is used by print.
+This header is used by print drivers.

 For more information, see:

 - [Print devices](../_print/index.md)